brandonejhall/SpringBoot-StarterTemplate-LoginRegister/README.md

 ## Configuration

-The application properties can be configured in `src/main/resources/application.properties`.
-By default, it uses an H2 in-memory database.
-To switch to another database, update the relevant properties.
+The application properties can be configured in src/main/resources/application.properties.
+By default, it uses a MySQL database.
+Ensure you have the correct database configuration properties set.